matteobaccan/owner/README.md

 ------------

 OWNER 1.0 has [commons-lang][] transitive dependency, to do some variable expansions.
-OWNER 1.0.1 has no transitive dependencies.
+OWNER 1.0.1 and subsequent versions, have no transitive dependencies.

   [commons-lang]: http://commons.apache.org/lang/